GeeHB/sudoSolver/README.md

 ## 1 - Edit and Solve *Sudokus*
 ### 1.1 - Presentation

-Theses 2 tools allow you to edit, modify ans find a solution for any sudoku grid.
+Theses 2 tools allow you to edit, modify and find a solution for any sudoku grid.

 * *sudoSolver.py* is a simple command-line application for editing, modifying and solving sudoku.
 * *tksudoSolver.py* use the same 'ngine' as *sudoSolver.py* and display a simple GUI based on *tkInter / TCL-TK*.